siph/blog/02/building_a_tiling_window_manager.md

 of [dwm](https://dwm.suckless.org/), git patching or C programming.
 [Penrose](https://github.com/sminez/penrose) takes a different approach in that Penrose is not a window manager.
 Penrose is a high-level rust [library](https://docs.rs/penrose/latest/penrose/) that you use to build your own window manager.
-This has the advantage of having a large amount of customization while also giving us all the advantages that come with writing rust code.
+This gives us many options for customization while also giving us all the advantages that come with writing rust code.

 ## Prerequisites